dy24703/PoW_Hardfork/README.md

 and therefore to create a "more equal" competition among miners with generic and specialized hardware.

-In the most extreme case the PoW changes would be so varied and often that specialized hardware, of any kind, would not be profitable.
+In the most extreme case, the PoW changes would be so varied and often that specialized hardware of any kind would not be profitable.

 ## Specialized hardware makers
-In all cases specialty hardware makers would remain.
+In all cases, specialty hardware makers would remain.
-If the variation of mining algorithms is expected to be great the speciality hardware makers could be employees of the miners themselves.
+If the variation of mining algorithms is expected to be great; the speciality hardware makers could be employees of the miners themselves.
-Any changes to the mining algorithm at all would likely result in disk, memory, cooling or other requirements.
+Any changes to the mining algorithm, at all, would likely result in a change to the disk, memory, cooling, among other requirements.
 Optimization of some form will always be present.

-If the variation of the mining algorithm is expected to vary within a range of possibilities specialized mining hardware will simply focus on the optimal design to address that range of possible algorithms.
+If the variation of the mining algorithm is expected to vary within a range of possibilities;
+specialized mining hardware makers will simply focus on the optimal design to address that range of possible algorithms.

-However this expectation would be successful at increasing the amount of uncertainty for speciality hardware makers beyond a one-time PoW change.
+However, this expectation would be successful at increasing the amount of uncertainty for speciality hardware makers beyond a one-time PoW change.
-As a result there will be fewer competitors all other things (namely profits) being equal.
+As a result there will be fewer competitors all other things, (namely profits), being equal.

-The net effect of this is that while a one-off change would delay commoditization of state of the art specialty mining hardware, the expectation of regular changes to PoW, would prevent this from occurring as long as the expectation was maintained.
+The net effect of this is that while a one-off change would delay commoditization of state-of-the-art specialty mining hardware;
+the expectation of regular changes to PoW would prevent this from occurring as long as the expectation was maintained.

 ## Bitcoin miners
-Currently bitcoin miners are primarily concerned with obtaining cheap electricity and access to the best mining hardware available.
+Currently, Bitcoin miners are primarily concerned with obtaining cheap electricity and access to the best mining hardware available.